rikedyp/DCMS-old/docs/wp.md

 This data is pushed to WordPress via the REST API in the `#.DCMS.wp_` namespace.
 The data is simply supplied as JSON.

+The `/refresh` endpoint can be used to trigger a rebuild of the API data and an update of wordpress CCT items.

 ### Authentication
 A WordPress user `DCMS` has permission to edit others' posts.
 This Access Capabilitiy (`edit_others_posts`) is set in the settings for the Custom Content Type.
 You can create a password (`#.GLOBAL.api.wordpress_token` in the [secrets](secrets.md)) from Wordpress via **Users → Profile → Application Password**.